battlesnake/snake-challenge/README.md

 Snake challenge
 ===============

+Pre-requisites: C, Linux, Git

+This project is set up to build using GNU Make v4.0+, however you can use a different build system provided you use the following flags for GCC/Clang:

+	-std=gnu99 -Wall -Wextra -pedantic -Werror

 _Other people's code_ is by definition _bad code_.

 This challenge requires you to maintain some of my undocumented & uncommented C code, and to cleanly add functionality to it.